To the Struggle Against World Terrorism

 To the Struggle Against World Terrorism (also known as the Tear of Grief and the Tear Drop Memorial) is a 10–story sculpture by Zurab Tsereteli that was given to the United States as an official gift from the Russian government as a memorial to the victims of the September 11 attacks in 2001, and the 1993 World Trade Center bombing.
 It stands at the end of the former Military Ocean Terminal in Bayonne, New Jersey.
-Ceremonial groundbreaking occurred on September 16, 2005, in a ceremony attended by Russian President Vladimir Putin.
-The monument was dedicated on September 11, 2006, in a ceremony attended by former U.S. President Bill Clinton.
+Ceremonial groundbreaking occurred on September 16, 2005, in a ceremony attended by Russian president Vladimir Putin.
+The monument was dedicated on September 11, 2006, in a ceremony attended by former U.S. president Bill Clinton, coinciding with the 5th anniversary of the 9/11 attacks.

 Design

 The sculpture comprises a 100 ft bronze-clad tower split with a jagged opening in the middle, in which hangs a 40 ft-tall nickel-surfaced teardrop.
 The eleven sides of the monument's base bear granite name plates, on which are etched the names of those who died in the September 11 attacks and the 1993 World Trade Center bombing.
 However, like some other 9/11 memorials, the dedication was based on an outdated compilation and contains about forty people who were removed from later victim listings.

 Tsereteli did not disclose the cost of the sculpture except to say that he paid for labor and materials.
 A lawyer for the sculptor released the cost at about $12 million.
 Tsereteli said metals for the sculpture were obtained "From a military factory that did airplanes.
 In Dzerzhinsk.
 A secret city."